DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ##### Example:
         $ ansible all -i '52.214.226.94,' -m ping

- Or check memory and disk space of your host:
+ Or check memory and disk space on your remote_duck:

         $ ansible all -i 'host.ip,' -m shell -a 'free -m && df -h'